sujaysathya/Modelling-Bayesian-Uncertainty/README.md

 [ApteMod](https://www.kaggle.com/nltkdata/reuters/version/2) is a collection of 10,788 documents from the Reuters financial newswire service, partitioned into a training set with 7769 documents and a test set with 3019 documents.
 In the ApteMod corpus, each document belongs to one or more categories.
 There are 90 categories in the corpus.

+Note, you do not have to download the dataset again.
+You can find the standard train, dev and test splits of the dataset in the `data/reuters_split` folder of this repository.

 ## Setting up the environment

 1. Run the command `conda create -n name_of_env_here python=3.7.3` to create a virtual environment for the project.